sh107/transmart-xnat-connector/README.md

 # Features

+# Prerequisite

+It is essential to set up tranSMART before deploy the tranSMART-XNAT plugin.

+For installation of tranSMART, please visit [here](https://wiki.transmartfoundation.org/display/TSMTGPL/tranSMART+1.2+INSTALLATION+NOTES+ON+UBUNTU) for more detail.

 # Installation of tranSMART-XNAT Connector

-For installation of tranSMART, please visit [here](https://wiki.transmartfoundation.org/display/TSMTGPL/tranSMART+1.2+INSTALLATION+NOTES+ON+UBUNTU) for more detail.

 The following shows the installation procedure for tranSMART-XNAT Connector

-Please download the code using Git to a local directory
+Please download the code using Git to a local directory.

-Add the following in “grails-app/conf/BuildConfig.groovy”
+Add the following in “grails-app/conf/BuildConfig.groovy”.

 ````
     grails.plugin.location.'transmart-xnat' = "[Your xnat directory]"